 There are plenty of similarities between oracle cards and tarot cards.
 For starters, they’re both tools intuitive tools that can bring clarity into your life.
-They both work with law of attraction to deliver messages that match the energy around your situation.
-But there are significant differences between oracle and tarot cards, too.
+In addition, they both work with law of attraction to deliver messages that match the energy around your situation.
+But there are major differences between oracle and tarot cards, too.
 Here’s the quick rundown on oracle vs tarot.
 You decide which is the winner!

 Oracle Versus Tarot Cards